+Examples:

-- The probability that a randomly chosen person with low bone density will have a hip fracture in the next five years. ("Low bone density" is the condition.) - The probability that a person who scores below 400 on the SAT Math subject area exam will pass Calculus I. ("Scores below 400 on the SAT Math subject area exam" is the condition.)
+1. The probability that a randomly chosen person with low bone

+density will have a hip fracture in the next five years.

+The condition is

+The condition is

+2. The probability that a person who scores below 400 on the

+SAT Math subject area exam will pass Calculus I.

+J 1

+The condition is

-Note: In these and many other examples, a conditional probability can be thought of as restricting interest to a certain subpopulation.
+Note : In these and many other examples, a conditional probability

+can be thought of as restricting interest to a certain subpopulation .

+In Example 1, the subpopulation is

+in Example 1, the suppopulation is

+In Example 2, the subpopulation is